codeonlyjs/website/content/guide/apiTemplates.md

 ### prop {#InputOptions#prop}

-The name of the property on the target object
+The name of the property on the target object.

 ```ts